emmby/statesmith-simplified/docs/languages/javascript.md

 # Generating JavaScript

-First create the state machine.
+This tutorial will walk you through how to generate JavaScript source code for a simple state machine.
+Even if you don't intend to build JavaScript apps, this tutorial is a great way to get started with StateSmith because it will show you how to generate an interactive simulator for your state machines that can be viewed in a web browser.

+To get started, first you'll need to draw a state machine.
 We'll use PlantUML to get started quickly.
 Later you can try one of our other supported diagraming formats.

 <table>